 What does Big Brothers Big Sisters Do?

-As the nation's largest donor and volunteer supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers ('Bigs') and children ('Littles'), ages 6 through 18, in communities across the country.
+As part of the nation's largest donor and volunteer supported mentoring network, Big Brothers Big Sisters of Hampden County has been making meaningful, monitored matches between adult volunteers ('Bigs') and children ('Littles'), ages 6 through 18, in communities across Hampden County as well as South Hadley and Granby since 1967.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.
 Professionally trained Big Brothers Big Sisters staff members work with our partners in the education and juvenile justice communities to find children facing adversity and assess how our programs can have the greatest impact.
 Big Brothers Big Sisters targets the children who need us most, including those living in single parent homes, growing up in poverty and coping with parental incarceration.

-How do fundraisers help Big Brothers Big Sisters?
+How does golfing help Big Brothers Big Sisters?

-When you participate in Hike for Kids' Sake, you have the power to change lives for the better, forever.
-We depend on the money raised from our local fundraisers to carry out the work of carefully matching children with caring adult mentors and providing ongoing support to the child, volunteer mentor and child's family.
-Today you can Register or Donate to our efforts to change the life of a child forever!
+When you participate in Putt for Kids' Sake, you have the power to change lives for the better, forever.
+We depend on the money raised from Putt for Kids' Sake to carry out the work of carefully matching children with caring adult mentors and providing ongoing support to the child, volunteer mentor and child's family.
+Register today or Donate to our efforts and change the life of a child forever!

 How a Big becomes a Big—and a Little, a Little.